Garden with Japanese knotweed near residential property in South Yorkshire

 If you sell without treating, you are selling to a smaller pool of buyers at a lower price, but you avoid the upfront treatment cost and time.

-A note on knotweed in South Yorkshire
+A note on knotweed in Sheffield and South Yorkshire

 Your options for selling